MeyyappanVenkatesh/File-sorter/README.md

-# File Sorting Script
+# File Sorting Script (Bash)

-This script helps organize files from a source directory into separate directories based on their file extensions.
+This script written in Bash helps organize files from a source directory into separate directories based on their file extensions.

 ## Usage